 The Kentucky School Boards Education Foundation Inc. is governed by a nine-member board of directors appointed by the president of the Kentucky School Boards Association.
 Current foundation board members are:

-- Joe Brothers, Chair - former Elizabethtown Independent school board member; former KSBA president; former chair of Kentucky Board of Education
+- Joe Brothers - former Elizabethtown Independent school board member; former KSBA president; former chair of Kentucky Board of Education

 - Becky Burgett - Gallatin County Board of Education